 Journaling – “The recording of your thoughts today, for the recollection of your past tomorrow.”

-We are continuing on our 30 days of becoming an avid prayer journaler journey.
-If you’re just joining us today is Day 2 in a series of 30 days of prayer journaling prompts that are meant to help you become an avid prayer journaler.
-You can find Day 1 here and a summary of all 30 days will be here as we go along.
-Remember, developing a habit can take 21-30 days.
+Did you know that developing a habit can take 21-30 days?
 So why is it so hard to develop a habit, but we have some habits we do not even know how we formed such as nail biting or teeth grinding?
 Strange huh?

 One habit that I have developed over the years is the habit of journaling.
 Journaling is a pastime of mine that I truly enjoy and have formed a habit of doing.
 I have a huge stack of journals from my past that holds memories that otherwise I may have forgotten.
 Sure, I do not spend a lot of time going through the journals but I do from time to time look back especially on the previous year’s journal to see where I have come from, goals I have accomplished, prayers that have been answered.
 Prayer journaling is a process that I enjoy.